Death Warrant (film): Plot

-Meanwhile, Beckett and Tisdale are able to decipher a code they find in the computer, which comprises prisoner identification numbers followed by their blood type.
+Meanwhile, Beckett and Tisdale decipher a code they find in the computer, which comprises prisoner identification numbers followed by their blood type.
 None of the inmates on the list have drug-related crimes, and they are mostly young, first-time offenders.
 All of the ID numbers match those of prisoners who have been murdered.
 Beckett identifies it as a "hit list", and tips off Burke that he's next on the list.
+During the night, Burke's cell is attacked: he manages to fend off the attackers, but Konefke is killed.
+Burke is dragged off by the guards and interrogated by Sgt. de Graff.

-On the outside, Beckett then attends a party hosted by the state's attorney general, Tom Vogler (George Dickerson).
-Beckett believes that her boss, Ben Keane (Jack Bannon), is responsible for the murders, and prepares to tell Vogler of her theory.
+Later, Beckett attends a party hosted by the state's attorney general, Tom Vogler.
+Beckett believes that her boss, Ben Keane, is responsible for the murders, and prepares to tell Vogler of her theory.
 However, just as she is about to do so, she receives a call from Tisdale, who tells her that the man behind the murders is in fact Vogler.

 Vogler produces a gun and reveals to Beckett that his wife needed a liver transplant, and when it turned out that even his money and influence couldn't move her up the donor list in time, he created a conspiracy to murder healthy prisoners for organs.
 After his wife's transplant, he continued the scheme for profit.
 He also reveals that he sent the Sandman to assassinate Burke, because Burke was too hard for the other inmates to kill.
 When his wife unexpectedly enters the room, Beckett escapes.

 In the prison, Burke escapes his cell and the Sandman opens all the other cells to create a riot.
 Priest and Hawkins help him evade the guards; Hawkins is injured but saved by Priest, but Priest is then killed by the Sandman.
 The scene culminates in a showdown between Sandman and Burke with the inmates looking on.
-At first, the Sandman gets the better of the fight, but when he opens the door to the boiler room—proclaiming, "Welcome to hell!"—Burke turns the tables by kicking the Sandman into the flames.

-This appears to be the end of the Sandman, but after some seconds, he emerges from the boiler, grossly burned.
+At first, the Sandman gets the better of the fight, but when he opens the door to the boiler room to throw Burke into it, Burke turns the tables by kicking the Sandman into the flames.
+However, the Sandman emerges from the boiler, grossly burned.
 Burke kicks him again, this time sending him careering backward into a pillar, where his head is impaled on a valve stem.
 Despite this mortal injury, stuck to the valve, the Sandman continues to taunt Burke: "You can't kill me, Burke.
 I'm the Sandman."

-Burke responds by twisting the Sandman's head around; the valve stem inflicts damage on the psychopath's brain, finally killing him.
+Burke responds by twisting the Sandman's head around; the valve stem inflicts damage on the Sandman's brain, finally killing him.
 The inmates quietly allow Burke to leave the prison, where he is reunited with Hawkins and Beckett.